ShinChoon/VHDLExercise2/README.md

 Exercise template
 =================

+This is a template structure for completing VHDL exercises in ELEC-E3540 Digital Microelectronics.
+This repository is only for template development, to make your own project out of this, use following tutorial. _You can also these same steps with your own templates too, or any git project._

-## How to start using the template:
+### How to start using the template:

 Before starting, make sure you are certain about following: